ilchebedelovski/ilchebedelovski.github.io/_posts/2020-04-13-tektoncd-on-kubernetes.md

 ## Conclusion

-Tekton is perfect CD solution, it provides open-source components for standardizing your CI/CD tooling and processes across different vendors, programming languages, and deployment environments.
+Tekton is a perfect CD solution, it provides open-source components for standardizing your CI/CD tooling and processes across different vendors, programming languages, and deployment environments.
 Industry specifications around pipelines, releases, workflows, and other CI/CD components available with Tekton will work well with existing CI/CD tools such as Jenkins, Jenkins X, Skaffold, and Knative, among others.
 Tekton provides a number of interactive tutorials at [try](https://try.tekton.dev) for developers to get hands-on experience with the project.

 ## References